-We, DR. POH SOON SIM and H'NG BOON HARNG, being two of the directors of IRIS CORPORATION BERHAD, do hereby state that in the opinion of the directors, the accompanying financial statements set out on pages 56 to 163 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of

-year then ended.
+We, DR. POH SOON SIM and H'NG BOON HARNG, being two of the directors of IRIS CORPORATION BERHAD, do hereby state that in the opinion of the directors, the accompanying financial statements set out on pages 56 to 163 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 March 2023 and of their financial performance and cash flows for the financial year then ended.

 Signed on behalf of the Board of Directors in accordance with a resolution of the directors:

 DR. POH SOON SIM Director

-H'NG BOON HARNG Director
+H'NG BOON HARNG

+Director